lifeparticle/Sinatra-Docker/README.md

 View at: http://localhost:4567

-# Sinatra Application using Docker
+# Run the Sinatra Application using Docker

 ```
 docker compose up